-Rec No. Recommendation Response Proposed Action Proposed Completion Date 8 DFFH revise its existing procurement policies and procedures and ensure staff are provided with guidance on: • witnessing signatures • managing perceived and potential conflicts of interest • responding to referee input.
+Recommendation Response Proposed Action Proposed Completion Date DFFH revise its existing populcies and procedures a staff are provided with gui. with essing signatures managing perceived a conflicts of interest responding to referee DFFH revise its existing procurement policies and procedures and ensure staff are provided with guidance on: • witnessing signatures • managing perceived and potential conflicts of interest • responding to referee input.
 Accept The department is in the process of developing an online system for Conflict of Interests and Declaration of Private Interests.
 This system will support greater compliance with staff declaring any potential, perceived or actual conflicts of interest and remove the requirement for witnessing signatures.
-The department will provide training for procurement staff to ensure a clear understanding how referee input is to be considered during the evaluation process.
+The department will provide training for procurement staff to ensure a clear understanding 30 November 2021 how referee input is to be considered during the evaluation process.
 The department will review and updated current procurement guides and processes to ensure staff only use referee checks to validate evaluation scores, and not to revise evaluation scores.
 The department will update referee request template to include consideration of any risks associated with perceived or potential conflicts of interest of the referee The department will include a question that confirms whether the referee currently receives any funding from the bidder in the referee request template.
-30 November 2021